US-Russia showdown looms as top diplomats meet in Iceland

-U.S. Secretary of State Antony Blinken and Russia’s longtime Foreign Minister Sergey Lavrov plan to talk Wednesday on the sidelines of an Arctic Council meeting in the Icelandic capital of Reykjavik, a city with deep history in U.S.-Russian relations.
+U.S. Secretary of State Antony Blinken and Russia’s longtime Foreign Minister Sergey Lavrov plan to talk in person on Wednesday on the sidelines of an Arctic Council meeting in the Icelandic capital of Reykjavik, a city with deep history in U.S.-Russian relations.

+The meeting is set to take place just as the Biden administration plans to announce new sanctions on Russia over a controversial European pipeline.
+The administration is expected to hit eight Russian companies and vessels with penalties for their involvement in the Nord Stream 2 pipeline, while sparing two German entities from similar penalties, according to congressional aides and the German government.

 Blinken also tweeted Tuesday U.S. condemnation of Russia’s 2014 annexation of Crimea from Ukraine.
 “We condemn Russia’s abuses in Crimea, especially on May 18 as we reflect on the 77th anniversary of Stalin’s deportation of countless Crimean Tatars from their native peninsula,” he posted.

-Perhaps anticipating Blinken’s position, Lavrov had offered a prebuttal at a news conference Monday in Moscow.
+Perhaps anticipating Blinken’s position and the expected sanctions announcement, Lavrov had offered a prebuttal at a news conference Monday in Moscow.

 “Apparently, a (U.S.) decision was made to promote stable, predictable relations with Russia,” he said.
 “However, if this includes constant and predictable sanctions, that’s not what we need.
 Our attitude toward the U.S. includes the hope that normalized relations will be based on specific actions rather than words of which we have heard too many.”